Welcome to Merritt Island National Wildlife Refuge

 Visitor Center Hours

-The Visitor Information Center is now open six days a week 9 am to 4 pm.
-Closed Sundays and federal holidays.
+The Visitor Information Center is now open seven days a week 9 am to 4 pm.
+Closed Thanksgiving and Christmas day.
 Black Point Wildlife Drive and all other public areas are open from sunrise to sunset daily.